pranshupatel/ColourBlock/README.md

 This method first checks if the grid has a full line.
 If it does, it shifts the whole grid down so that the full line is now replaced with the row that was above it.
 This method also updates the grid's score after the line is cleared.

-## Block (abstract)

-### rotate (abstract)

-This method rotates the specified block that the player currently has control of by 90 degrees.
-It does this by adjusting the nodes that are stored in it's _nodes attribute to the new rotated position.
-It should be accessed only through the player class and not from any other.
-It is called when the player presses the UP arrow key.

-### move_left / move_right / traverse_down_1row (abstract)

-These methods move the specified block to the corresponding direction.
-It does this by shifting the location of each node in the _nodes attribute by 1 unit towards the corresponsing direction.
-They should be accessed only through the player class and not from any other.
-The move methods are called when the player presses the corresponding LEFT, RIGHT, or DOWN arrow keys.

 ## Visuals

 ### render_grid